adityacheruku/chipchat/FRONTEND_GUIDE.md

     *   Supports drag-and-drop for file attachments directly onto the input bar area.

 This detailed approach ensures that ChirpChat feels thoughtfully designed and robust, regardless of how the user accesses it.

----

-## 4. PWA Features & Mobile Experience

-ChirpChat is a fully-featured Progressive Web App (PWA).

--   **Installability**: Users can "Add to Home Screen" on both mobile and desktop for a native-like experience.
-This is configured in `public/manifest.json`.
--   **Offline Support**: A service worker (`next-pwa` config) caches the application shell and static assets, allowing the app to load instantly even when offline.
-A connection status banner keeps the user informed of their connectivity state.
--   **Quick Actions**: The `manifest.json` defines shortcuts that appear when a user long-presses the app icon on their home screen.
-These include:
-    -   **Set My Mood**: Opens a dedicated page (`/quick/mood`) to quickly update mood.
-    -   **Send an Image**: Opens a page (`/quick/image`) to select and send an image to the partner.
-    -   **Thinking of You**: Opens a page (`/quick/think`) that immediately sends a ping to the partner.